OpenNebula/docs/source/installation_and_configuration/configuration_management/diff_formats.rst

 Diff Formats
 ============

-Configuration management tool ``onecfg`` allows comparing of the configuration files to identify user changes against the OpenNebula distributed files.
-The result of a comparison, the differential output, describes all the individual changes which were done and which can be even applied back again later or on a different machine.
+The configuration management tool ``onecfg`` allows us to compare the configuration files to identify user changes against the OpenNebula distributed files.
+The result of a comparison, the differential output, describes all the individual changes which were made and which can even be applied again later or on a different machine.

 The following table shows supported formats by each subcommand: